federicotdn/kubectl-portal/README.md

 3. The command will wait until the user presses Ctrl-C to interrupt the operation.
 4. The proxy Pod will be deleted and the command will exit.

-While kubectl-portal is running, you'll need to configure your HTTP or WebSocket client to use the HTTP proxy at `http://localhost:7070`.
+While kubectl-portal is running, you'll need to configure your HTTP, WebSocket or TCP client to use the HTTP proxy at `http://localhost:7070`.
 The way this is done varies between clients, but here are some examples:

 ### HTTP
 #### [cURL](https://curl.se/)